baw-de/ENGINEER/README.md

 This repository contains the Python scripts for the hydraulic design of labyrinth weir structures developed by BAW.

 >[!WARNING]
 >The developed source code is the result of a research project.
 BAW does not accept any responsibility for the correctness of the code or the results achieved with it.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+GNU General Public License for more details.

 # Usage
 ## General considerations